AndersDeath/diary2/000-current.md

 # 23 September - Saturday - Yerevan - 359 day of immigration

 I experienced huge pain in my head today.
 It's something crazy.
 I wanted to drink a small beer bottle in Hard Rock cafe but I got just Pepsi and burger.
 In general this day was dedicated to preparations for moving to Germany.
-I learned how insurance works there
+I learned how insurance works there and booked a Berlin's hotel for a month.